apollographql/apollo-tooling/packages/apollo-cli/README.md

   --queries=queries                          [default: **/*.graphql] Path to your GraphQL queries, can include search
                                              tokens like **

-  --schema=schema                            Path to your GraphQL schema introspection result
+  --schema=schema                            Path to your GraphQL schema (.graphql, .json, .js, .ts)

   --tagName=tagName                          [default: gql] Name of the template literal tag used to identify template
                                              literals containing GraphQL queries in Javascript/Typescript code